OSMLatam/OSM-Notes-Ingestion/README.md

 * Recent notes from planet (including all notes).
 * Near real-time notes from API.

-All these options are defined in these two files:
+All these options are defined in these two files under `bin` directory:

 * `processPlanetNotes.sh`
 * `processAPINotes.sh`

 And everything can be called from `processAPINotes.sh`.

-If `processAPINotes.sh` cannot find the base tables, then it will invoke `processPlanetNotes.sh --base` that will create the basic elements on the database:
+If `processAPINotes.sh` cannot find the base tables, then it will invoke `processPlanetNotes.sh --base` that will create the basic elements on the
+database:

 * Download countries and maritimes areas.

 If `processAPINotes.sh` get more than 10 000 notes from an API call, then it will synchronize the database calling `processPlanetNotes.sh`.
 Then it will:

 * Download the notes from planet.
 * Remove the duplicates.
 * Process the new ones.
 * Associate notes with a country or maritime area.

 If `processAPINotes.sh` get less than 10 000 notes, it will process them directly.

 You can run `processAPINotes.sh` from a crontab each 15 minutes, to process notes almost on real-time.

 ## Logger

 You can export the `LOG_LEVEL` variable, and then call the scripts normally.
-They will

 ```
 export LOG_LEVEL=DEBUG
 ./processAPINotes.sh
 ```

-# Files

-* `bash_logger.sh` is a tool for logging with different levels.
+The levels are (case sensitive):

+* TRACE
+* DEBUG
+* INFO
+* WARN
+* ERROR
+* FATAL

+## Database

+The database has different set of tables.

+* Base tables (notes and note_comments) that are the most important with the whole history.
+* API tables which contain the data for recently modified notes and comments.
+The data from these tables are then bulked into base tables.
+* Sync tables contain the data from the recent planet.
+* WMS tables in its own schema.
-* `processAPINotes.sh` is the main script that process the notes with the API.
+Contains the simplified version of the notes with only the location and age.
-* `processPlanetNotes.sh` is the base script to process notes from Planet file.
-* `processCheckPlanetNotes.sh` is a script that allows to check the notes in the database with a new download from planet.
-This allow to identify unprocessed notes and errors in the others scripts.
+* DWH are the tables from the data warehouse to perform analyzed on the DB.
+* Check tables are used for monitoring to compare the notes on the previous day between the normal behaviour with API and the notes on the last day of the Planet.

 ## Directories

 The following directories have their own README file.
+These files include details how to run or troubleshot the scripts.

+* `bin` explains all scripts under that directory to call the main functions.
-* dwh provides the scripts to perform a transformation to a data warehouse and show the notes profile.
+* `bin/dwh` provides the scripts to perform a transformation to a data warehouse and show the notes profile.
+* `etc` configuration file for many script.
+* `lib` libraries used in the project.
+Currently onely bash logger.
+* `overpass` queries to download data with Overpass to the countries and maritimes boundaries.
+* `sld` files to format the WMS layer on the GeoServer.
+* `sql` contains most of the SQL statement to be executed in Postgres.
+It follows the same directory structure from `/bin` where the prefix name is the same of the scripts on the other directory.
+This directory also contains a script to keep a copy of the locations of the notes in case of a re-execution of the whole Planet process.
-* wms provides the mechanism to publish a WMS from the notes.
+* `sql/wms` provides the mechanism to publish a WMS from the notes.

-# Insufficient memory resources

-If the server where this script runs does not have enough memory (6 GB for Java), then it will not be able to process the Planet notes file, to convert it into a flat file.

-To overcome this issue, you can prepare the environment with 3 steps, performed in different computers.

-* `processPlanetNotes.sh --base` This creates the basic elements on the db.
-* `processPlanetNotes.sh --flatfile` Downloads the Planet notes file and converts it into two CSV flat files.
-This is the process that should be done in a computer that can reserve 6 GB for Java Saxon.
-* `processPlanetNotes.sh --locatenotes` Assign a country to the notes.
+This is the only exception to the other files under `/sql`.
+In fact, this is the only location of the files related to the WMS layer publishing.
+* `test` set of scripts to perform test.
+This is not part of a Unit Test set.
+* `xsd` contains the structure of the XML documents to be retrieved - XML Schema.
+This helps to validate the structure of the documents, preventing errors during the import.
+* `xslt` contains all the XML transformation for the data retrieved from the API.
+They are used from `processAPINotes.sh` and `processPlanetNotes.sh`.

 # Install prerequisites on Ubuntu